-Like all fire protection systems, fire sprinkler system types vary based on a facility’s needs.
+Like all fire protection systems, the types of fire sprinkler systems vary based on a facility’s needs.
 For facility managers to properly maintain their fire sprinkler system, they must understand the type of fire sprinkler and the kind of sprinkler head that protects their facility.
-One of the characteristics that defines a fire sprinkler head is its’ thermal response characteristics or lack of them.
-The three types of fire sprinklers you’ll find in your facility include standard response, fast response, and open fire sprinklers.
+One of the characteristics that define a fire sprinkler head is its’ thermal response characteristics or lack of them.

 Standard Response Fire Sprinklers

 Standard response fire sprinklers have the slowest activation time of any type of fire sprinkler.
 These sprinkler’s 5mm thermal bulb or fusible link must reach a certain temperature to break the element and release water.
 Only fire sprinkler elements that reach their temperature breaking point activate.
 By spraying water on items in the immediate area these fire sprinklers prevent fires from spreading.
 Light hazard occupancies already equipped with standard response fire sprinklers should install the same standard response sprinklers during fire sprinkler system expansion and modification projects.

 Fast Response Fire Sprinklers